Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 - Both parameters and return values are `numpy` objects which also means they cannot be strings, integers and etc.

 ## Using Custom Op
-After finish above, we have a directory named `user_relu` which containing three files with the following structure:
+After finish above, we have a directory named `user_relu` which containing three files with the following hierarchy:

 ```text
 user_relu/